-Besides the interfaces related to the static information of a factory the DFM API provides a list of web services related to events which represent the dynamic data of a factory.
+Besides the interfaces related to the static information of a factory the DFM API provides a list of web services related to events which represent the dynamic data/analytics tools predictions of a factory.
 The following interfaces are related to dynamic data from DFM instances:

-• String setEventList (String eventXML)
+• String/JSON setObservation (String factoryID, String observationJSON)

-It sends an XML file compatible with the DFM's schema structure (OGC standard for Observations and Measurements is used in this case) for storing to the MongoDB.
-The DFM API reads the factory ID from the posted XML file, and a list of information about the factory's events is stored or updated (if exists) in the corresponding DFM instance.
+It sends a JSON file compatible with the DFM's schema structure (OGC standard for Observations and Measurements is used in this case) for storing to the MongoDB.
+The DFM API reads the factory ID, and information about the factory's event/observation are stored or updated (if exists) in the corresponding DFM instance.
 A message is returned.
 This message informs the component which sends the request if the operation was successful or not.